xdeb-org/xdeb-install/README.md

 Simple tool to automatically download, convert, and install DEB packages on [Void Linux](https://voidlinux.org) via the awesome [`xdeb`](https://github.com/toluschr/xdeb) tool.
 Basically just a wrapper to automate the process.

+Each release generates a test report which is uploaded to https://thetredev.github.io/xdeb-install.

 ## Table of Contents

 - [Help Page](#help-page)